The Best Fertilizer Spreader Reviews for 2019

 Prizelawn Fertilizer Spreader Review

 In terms of sheer efficiency, you will be very impressed with Prizelawn’s 70 and 100 pound fertilizer spreaders.
 This is thanks to the hinged plate design that allows for extremely high output spreading as well as a rather large spray area.
-What this means in the real-world is that you will be able to cover your lawn in much shorter time than many other models.
+What this means in the real-world is that you will be able to cover your lawn in a much shorter time than many other models.
 In addition, it is designed to handle not only fertilizer but also seed mulch, sand, icemelt, limestone, and much more.
 The 70 and 100 pound choices provide a good storage size that can easily handle a typical yard size of around an acre.

 Ease of Use –